 Morgany is currently working as a Laboratory Technologist in the Department of Biological Sciences and holds a Diploma in Horticulture.
 She is interested in anything related to flora and fauna and enjoys helping out in the field.

-Mary-Ruth was a former undergraduate in this lab and is currently a Research Assistant.
+Mary-Ruth was a former undergraduate in this lab and is currently a Research Associate.
 Herpetologist by passion, her work involves radio-telemetry on snakes in Singapore.

 Erica Sena Naves (Erica)

 Erica works on understanding disease ecology.
 Her work focusses on identifying emerging and re-emerging infectious diseases (EIDs) and finding mitigation strategies.
 EID's pose a significant public health challenge globally, with severe economic, social, and health consequences.
 The frequency of epidemics caused by newly emerging and re-emerging pathogens and the likelihood of rapid global spread have increased dramatically in recent decades, with Southeast Asia considered a hot spot for future emergence events.
 She uses a combination of field surveillance, ecological analysis, laboratory diagnostics, evolutionary genomics, bioinformatics, and predictive modeling and mapping to identify pathogens present in Singapore small mammals.

 Fatma Gözde Çilingir (Gogo)